idris-umaru/ai-page-summarizer/README.md

 # AI Page Summarizer Chrome Extension

-Stage 4A project scaffold for a Manifest V3 Chrome Extension that extracts readable page content, sends it to an AI backend/provider, and displays a structured summary in a popup.
+Stage 4A Manifest V3 Chrome Extension that extracts readable page content, sends it to a local Gemini AI proxy, and displays a structured summary in a popup.

 ## What This Project Is Expected To Do